kafka, headers, metadata, distributed-tracing, stream-processing

 Kafka headers enable you to attach metadata to messages without modifying the payload.
 Learn how to use headers for routing, tracing, and observability in streaming architectures.

 Kafka headers are a powerful feature that allow you to attach metadata to messages without altering the message payload itself.
-Introduced in Kafka 0.11 via KIP-82, headers provide a clean separation between message content and contextual information, enabling sophisticated patterns in distributed systems.
+Introduced in Kafka 0.11 via KIP-82, headers remain a core feature through Kafka 4.x and beyond, providing a clean separation between message content and contextual information and enabling sophisticated patterns in distributed systems.

 This article explores what Kafka headers are, common use cases, best practices, and how to leverage them effectively in modern streaming architectures.